lvzon/sustainsubstance/content/better-stories/matters-of-complexity.md

 Some of these costs took (and still take) the form of human and non-human suffering, for instance in the former colonies and in industrial production chains, including those of agriculture.
 Moreover, while over the past centuries we collectively managed to reduce some problems, we've created many new ones, or made existing problems worse.
 One unintended consequence of mechanisation turned out to be climate change.
-Other examples of the darker sides of "progress" include biodiversity loss, soil degradation, water shortages, microbial resistance, a pandemic of chronic metabolic diseases (such as diabetes) and some aspects of social and economic inequality.
+Other examples of the darker sides of "progress" include biodiversity loss, soil degradation, water shortages, microbial resistance and a pandemic of chronic metabolic diseases (such as diabetes).
+Also some aspects of social and economic inequality have been created or made worse by technological progress.

 If we want to solve and prevent such problems, it is important to figure out why they occur in the first place.
 Many "modern" problems are unintended and unexpected side effects of our attempts to improve human wellbeing.